kwur/new-kwur-site/_posts/2008-10-03-spin-alley-livebloggin-1.md

   </p>

   <p>
-    8:02: &#8220;Can I call you Joe?&#8221; Eugggh&#8230;
+    8:02: “Can I call you Joe?”
+Eugggh…
   </p>

   <p>
-    8:03, Bailout question, Biden: Man can shape a good word, let&#8217;s see how he does on the reply.
-Also, he neglects to mentioned that he backed the bankruptcy bill that helped create some of these problems&#8230;
+    8:03, Bailout question, Biden: Man can shape a good word, let’s see how he does on the reply.
+Also, he neglects to mentioned that he backed the bankruptcy bill that helped create some of these problems…
   </p>

   <p>
-    8:05, Bailout question, Palin: &#8220;Betcha&#8221;?
-Maybe it&#8217;s just cuz I&#8217;m an east coast elite, but this have-a-beer-with-me shit grates&#8230;Oh, he&#8217;s a real martyr, suspending the campaign so you can capitalize on it politically.
+    8:05, Bailout question, Palin: “Betcha”?
+Maybe it’s just cuz I’m an east coast elite, but this have-a-beer-with-me shit grates…Oh, he’s a real martyr, suspending the campaign so you can capitalize on it politically.
   </p>

   <p>
-    8:07, Bailout question, Biden: &#8220;On the sidelines&#8221;, he takes her words and he twists them without sounding nasty.
+    8:07, Bailout question, Biden: “On the sidelines”, he takes her words and he twists them without sounding nasty.
 HATCHAAA!
   </p>

   <p>
     8:09, Bailout, Palin: The change thing just hits me as totally incoherent, still.
-A change would be a change from you guys, if Biden has bad experience, so does McCain&#8230;Joe Sixpack is gonna solve the bailout by calling his congressman?
-Doesn&#8217;t fly, sister.
+A change would be a change from you guys, if Biden has bad experience, so does McCain…Joe Sixpack is gonna solve the bailout by calling his congressman?
+Doesn’t fly, sister.
   </p>

   <p>
-    8:11, Bailout, Biden: It almost seems like he&#8217;s not even debating her.
-Might be a good tactic&#8230;as someone who bleeds blue, I love to hear this assault on deregulation&#8230;that anecdote really worked.
+    8:11, Bailout, Biden: It almost seems like he’s not even debating her.
+Might be a good tactic…as someone who bleeds blue, I love to hear this assault on deregulation…that anecdote really worked.
   </p>

   <p>